axe-api/docs/docs/learn/quick-start.md

 ## Your time-saving solution

-A Rest API consists of two components: common elements that require time and effort, such as best practices and shared features, and custom logic that distinguishes one API from another.
+A **_Rest API_** consists of two components: **_common elements_** that require time and effort, such as best practices and shared features, and **_custom logic_** that distinguishes one API from another.

 ![Fundamentals of Axe API](fundamentals.png)

-The Axe API is a TypeScript-based Node.js framework designed to eliminate the need for repetitive tasks associated with common elements while allowing developers to focus on custom logic.
+Axe API is a TypeScript-based Node.js framework designed to eliminate the need for repetitive tasks associated with common elements while allowing developers to focus on custom logic.
 It offers a comprehensive structure for your API, including numerous features and best practices that will save you time.

 ## Faster API development

-Axe API simplifies the development process of your API by taking care of basic tasks such as routing, validating, querying, and handling HTTP requests.
+Axe API simplifies the development process of your API by taking care of basic tasks such as _routing_, _validating_, _querying_, and _handling HTTP requests_.

 This feature allows developers to focus on custom logic while developing their Axe API projects, which results in faster development times.